HarshitRathore-47/Goals-personal-tracker-challenge-system-/README.md

 - npm (comes with Node.js)
 - MongoDB Atlas account or local MongoDB server

+How others install dependencies
+When someone clones your repo:

+They get the package.json and package-lock.json files.
+They run:
+ copy
+bash

+npm install
+This automatically downloads and installs all the required dependencies to node_modules.
+How to ensure node_modules is excluded
+Add node_modules to your .gitignore file (usually already present in most Node.js projects):

+ copy
+javascript

+node_modules/
+This prevents accidentally committing node_modules to your Git repository.

+Summary for README install instructions
+In your README, instruct users to:

+ copy
+bash

+npm install
+to install all dependencies based on the manifest files.

+If you want, I can help generate .gitignore and README instructions to reflect this best practice!

 Using the Application
 Open your browser and go to http://localhost:3000.
 Register a new account or log in with an existing user.